-- (a) crisis assessment; - (b) other screening, as indicated by assessment;

-- (c) brief intervention or counseling; and

-- (d) referral to needed resource.

-- (3) Mobile crisis intervention services:

 - (a) crisis assessment;

 - (b) other screening, as indicated by assessment;

 - (c) brief intervention or counseling; and

 - (d) referral to needed resource.

-- (4) Crisis stabilization services:
+(4) Crisis stabilization services:

-- (a) Ambulatory withdrawal management includes:

-- (i) evaluation, withdrawal management and referral services under a defined set of physician approved policies and clinical protocols.
-The physician does not have to be on-site, but available during all hours of operation;

-- (ii) clinical consultation and supervision for bio-medical, emotional,

-behavioral, and cognitive problems;
+- (a) Ambulatory withdrawal management includes: - (i) evaluation, withdrawal management and referral services under a defined set of physician approved policies and clinical protocols.
+The physician does not have to be on-site, but available during all hours of operation; - (ii) clinical consultation and supervision for bio-medical, emotional, behavioral, and cognitive problems;

-(iii) comprehensive medical history and physical examination of recipient at admission;
+(iii) comprehensive medical history and physical examination of recipient at admission: